onSec-fr/Http-Asynchronous-Reverse-Shell/README.md

 `python HARS_Server.py`

 #### Notes

 -HTTP Logs are located in `Http Asynchronous Reverse Shell\HARS_Server\logs`\
 -You can add your own templates (any html page) in `Http Asynchronous Reverse Shell\HARS_Server\templates`

+#### Review

+A good review from the defender side by Lee Kirkpatric : https://community.rsa.com/community/products/netwitness/blog/2020/04/01/using-rsa-netwitness-to-detect-http-asynchronous-reverse-shell-hars

 ------------
 @onSec-fr